nobodyatall648/writeup/Capture The Flag (CTF)/APU Battle of Hacker 2020/NuclearWarfare/readme.md

 -click into the image & plug in the Arduino Leonardo

--wait for it to brute force the correct nuclear launch code to capture our flag
+-wait for it to brute force the correct nuclear launch code to capture the flag

 PoC
 ===